 - Scores made on golf courses without valid Course and Slope Ratings

-- Scores made on courses that are not a member of Golf Canada/Provincial Golf Association
+- Scores made on courses that are not a member of an Authorized Golf Association

 Q. What score do I post if I am conceded a stroke in match play?